arpitjindal97/dotfiles/README.md

     ln -sf .vimrc .vim/vimrc
     git submodule update --init

+## Fonts

+Install powerline fonts if you are using vim on xterm, gnome-terminal, xfce4-terminal, etc.

+Main repo is https://github.com/powerline/fonts but you can install it from your respective package manager.
+Just find the correct package name for your ditro.

 ## Update Plugins

 Update your plugins once in a week or two.